What are my closing costs when buying a home?

 - The downpayment: the amount of money you are putting down on the home.
 You borrow the rest by getting a mortgage.

-- Fees and costs associated with getting the loan and closing the sale which include the loan origination fee, the appraisal, credit report, and a flood report.
+- Fees and costs associated with getting the loan and closing the sale which includes the loan origination fee, the appraisal, the credit report, and a flood report.

 - Third-party fees for Title Insurance and the Escrow Company service.